SHIPPED: CRM + BASEBALL EXAMPLES

 Under the hood

-Supervisor routing, specialist research, and a query-only public surface.
+Supervisor routing, specialist research and derive, warehouse-backed stats, query-only public surface.

 Specialist collectives

-Structured agent API — MCP with outcome, suggestions, and metering hooks
+Structured agent API: two-step QueryResponse with outcomes and metering

 Structured agent API